Nanumea: Governance and connection to other Nanumean communities

 Nanumea's local government consists of a chiefly council (Falekaupule) representing the seven chiefly lines which trace descent from the founder, Tefolaha, or from other key settlers, and an elected high chief (Pulefenua).
 The island also elects and sends two representatives to the Tuvalu national parliament based in the capital, Funafuti.

 While Nanumea atoll remains the homeland for all Nanumeans, there are increasingly large populations of Nanumean residents in the capital, Funafuti, in New Zealand (especially Auckland and Wellington), and in Australia and other Pacific locations.
 These expatriate populations are well-organized, have active elected leadership councils, and keep in close touch with doings in Nanumea itself.

-General election, 2019
+General election, 2024

-Maatia Toafa and Satini Manuella were not returned to parliament at the 2019 general election.
-Ampelosa Manoa Tehulu and Timi Melei were elected to represent Nanumea.
+Ampelosa Manoa Tehulu and Timi Melei were re-elected to parliament at the 2024 general election.